Group Settings

 Main actions that can be performed on the settings screen:

-1. Editing group details - name, description, default view, cover photo.
+1. Editing group details - name, description, default view, displayed views, cover photo, group working time.

 2. View the group's permission settings